nagix/mini-tokyo-3d/DEVELOPER_GUIDE-en.md

 ##### **`pitch`**

-Fired repeatedly during the map's pitch (tilt) animation between one state and another as the result of either user interaction or methods such as [`MiniTokyo3D#flyTo`](#flytooptions).
+Fired repeatedly during the map's pitch (tilt) animation between one state and another as the result of either user interaction or methods such as [`Map#flyTo`](#flytooptions).

 ###### Properties